Academic Policies and Procedures

 History

 The study of history is one of the best ways to challenge one’s ideas and assumptions about the world.
 Knowledge of history accomplishes this objective because it consists of the integrated study of all elements of the human experience as they change over time.
-The History Core requirement aims for students to explore changes and continuities over time and to engage with the discipline of history as an evidence-based, interpretive, and analytical approach to research and knowledge.
+The core requirement in History allows students to explore changes and continuities over time and to engage with the discipline of history as an evidence-based, interpretive, and analytical approach to research and knowledge.

 All required History courses feature regular small-group discussion, through which students familiarize themselves with history as an analytical tool.
 In addition to engaged participation in discussions of primary and secondary sources, the courses also include substantive writing assignments.
 Altogether the courses thus help students hone their critical reading and writing skills, develop their ability to examine evidence, and improve their capacity for verbal and written argument.